 Your first appointment

-An audiologist can advise you on the best options to treat you or your child's hearing loss.
+A hearing health professional can advise you on the best options to treat you or your child's hearing loss.
 Find out what to expect.

 What you'll find on this page

 - Things to expect on your first visit.